Exploring Iterative Controllable Summarization with Large Language Models: Introduction

-To systematically explore the controllability of LLMs, we first revisit the measurements for four key attributes: \textit{extractiveness}, \textit{length}, \textit{topic}, and \textit{speaker}, and refine them for more precise measurement.
-Specifically, instead of previous attribute measurement strategies that rely solely on word presence for \textit{topic}- or \textit{speaker}-focused summaries, we adopt embedding similarity to incorporate semantic information into the measurements.
-Building on this refined attribute measurement, we move beyond the previous controllability evaluation, which primarily assesses the disparity between the reference and the generated summary \cite{he-etal-2022-ctrlsum, zhang-etal-2023-macsum}.
-To fully explore the LLMs' controllability, we shift focus from merely measuring attribute errors to evaluating whether LLMs can accurately control specified attributes via iterative refinement.
-Thus, we introduce two evaluation metrics: the \textit{failure rate}—the proportion of control failures within the maximum iterations—and the \textit{average iteration count} required for successful control.
-Our findings reveal that while LLMs excel at controlling linguistic attributes such as \textit{topic} and \textit{speaker}, they severely struggle with numerical attributes such as \textit{extractiveness} and \textit{length}.
-We assume that unlike linguistic attributes, which rely on semantic coherence, numerical ones demand strict quantitative constraints, making fine-grained control challenging.
+Therefore, we systematically explore the controllability of LLMs.
+We begin by revisiting the measurements for four key attributes: \textit{extractiveness}, \textit{length}, \textit{topic}, and \textit{speaker}, and refine them for more precise measurement.
+For length, instead of dividing summaries into fixed-length buckets and computing differences across them, which overlooks variations within each bucket, we directly measure the gap between the generated and target length.
+Moreover, rather than relying solely on word presence as in previous strategies for measuring \textit{topic}- or \textit{speaker}-focused summaries, we adopt embedding-based similarity to incorporate semantic information into the measurements.
+With more precise attribute measurements in place, we next investigate how reliably LLMs can control these attributes.
+To fully explore LLM controllability, we evaluate whether LLMs can accurately control specified attributes through iterative refinement.
+Even if initial attempts fail, we test whether they can eventually succeed without external guidance.
+To this end, we introduce two evaluation metrics: the \textit{failure rate}\textemdash{}the proportion of control failures within the maximum iterations\textemdash{}and the \textit{average iteration count} until successful control.
+In Section~\ref{sec: LLM controllability}, we show that while LLMs excel at controlling linguistic attributes such as \textit{topic} and \textit{speaker}, they struggle significantly with numerical attributes such as \textit{extractiveness} and \textit{length}.
+We assume that, unlike linguistic attributes, which rely on semantic coherence, numerical ones require adherence to strict structural constraints, making fine-grained control challenging.